-with all of them behaving as mixed inhibitors; that is, they can bind both the free enzyme and the E-S complex.
-Moreover, compound 4eca was slightly more potent than galantamine ($IC{50} = 3.9 \ \mu M$), one of the current cholinesterase inhibitors in clinical use against Alzheimer's disease and used herein as a positive control.
+Title compounds can be categorized in three different groups according to their potency towards BuChE: inactive (IC50 > 100 μ M), moderate inhibitors (18 μ M < IC50 < 94 μ M), or strong inhibitors (IC50 < 10 μ M).
+The latter group of compounds (4eca, 5dab, 5acb) are the most promising ones, all of them behaving as mixed inhibitors, that is, they can bind both the free enzyme and the E-I complex.
+Moreover, compound 4eca was slightly more potent than galantamine (IC50= $3.9 \mu M$), one of the current cholinesterase inhibitors in clinical use against Alzheimer's disease, and used herein as a positive control.

-Taking a closer look at the structures of the synthesized compounds and the exhibited activity, a pattern can be observed.
-The γ -lactam derivative is always more active than the β -lactam counterpart, which is either less active or inactive (e.g., 5dab versus 4daa, 5acb versus 4aca, 5eab versus 4eaa, to name a few).
-We could also verify that oxindoles bearing substituents in the aromatic ring exhibit weak to no activity and that alkyl isocyanides, in particular t-octyl isocyanide, tend to achieve more active compounds, while benzyl isocyanide leads to weak inhibitors or inactive compounds.
+Taking a closer look to the structures of the synthesized compounds and the exhibited activity, a pattern can be observed.
+The y-lactam derivative is always more active than the β-lactam counterpart, which is either less active, or inactive (e. g., 5dab versus 4daa, 5acb versus 4aca, 5eab versus 4eaa, to name a few).
+We could also verify that oxindoles bearing substituents in the aromatic ring exhibit weak to no activity, and that alkyl isocyanides, in particular t-octyl isocyanide, tend to achieve more active compounds, while benzyl isocyanide leads to weak inhibitors or inactive compounds.
 The substitution at position 1 of the oxindole core also plays a role in the bioactivity shown by these derivatives.
-Propargyl and methyl derivatives lead to inactive compounds (except in the case of 5bcb, which possesses good BuChE inhibition activity probably due to the combination of t-octyl and γ lactam ring), whereas N-phenyl or N-benzyl oxindoles tend to exhibit promising activity.
+Propargyl and methyl derivatives leads to inactive compounds (except in the case of 5bcb, which possesses good BuChE inhibition activity probably due to the combination of t-octyl and γ -lactam ring), whereas N-phenyl or N-benzyl oxindoles tend to exhibit promising activity.
 Integrating these results with the BOILED-Egg model, we verify that out of the three most active compounds, the two more active (4eca and 5dab) predictably possess activity to cross the BBB, which is of great importance for the treatment of Alzheimer's disease.
-This is of major interest, as it can open the door for the development of new selective BuChE inhibitors with potential therapeutic application.
-Indeed, several efforts are being undertaken in recent years to achieve selective BuChE inhibitors, as such therapeutic option is still not available in clinical practice.^{45-47} The BuChE role in the pathophysiology of Alzheimer's disease is also gaining attention, as recent evidence indicates this enzyme is present in high concentration in severe/late stages of Alzheimer's disease, whereas AChE depletes with disease evolution.48-50
+This is of major importance, as it can open the door for the development of new selective BuChE inhibitors with potential therapeutic application.
+Indeed, several efforts are being undertaken in recent years to achieve selective BuChE inhibitors, as such therapeutic option is still not available in clinical practice.
+45-47 The BuChE role in the pathophysiology of Alzheimer's disease is also gaining attention, as recent evidence indicates this enzyme is present in high concentration in severe/late stages of Alzheimer's disease, whereas AChE depletes with disease evolution.
+48-50

 In order to further study the potential of this library, selected compounds were evaluated against MAO A and MAO B enzymes, as these targets are involved in several pathologies affecting the CNS, including neurodegenerative diseases.
-As the propargyl moiety is present in many MAO inhibitors, we selected the compounds bearing this chain to perform this screening (4caa, 4cda, and 5cdb) (see the Supporting Information for experimental details).
-The results are summarized in Table 2.
+As the propargyl moiety is present in many MAO inhibitors, we selected the compounds bearing this chain to perform this screening (4caa, 4cda and 5cdb) (see supporting information for experimental details).
+The results are summarized in Table PBL2.